glorymlory/secure_mqtt/Documentation/report.md

 - The subscriber first decrypts the message using the `Speck80` algorithm.
 - resulting payload is further decrypted using the `public key` of the broker.
 - The new message is split, the original message and hash of message are separated.
 - A new hash of the message is generated, and compared with the received hash to ensure integrity of data.
+If the new hash of data matches with the hash received, then we are certain that the data has been received from the correct broker.

 *Function to check data integrity on the subscriber side:*